pcanz/grammar-parser/docs/introduction.md

 ##  Custom Semantic Action Functions

 Semantic actions are a great way to simplify the parse tree for an appliciation program.
+If the built-in functions are not sufficient then custom functions can be defined for the grammar.

-They can be pushed even further to embed the application processing into the parser.
-This enables the parser to be used as a string transform function that can return any desired data object.
+Custom functions can be pushed even further to embed the application processing into the parser.
+This enables the grammar-parser to be used as a string transform function that can return any desired data object.

 A custom semantic function uses the host programming language.
 The semantic actions are organised as a set of named functions or methods, that are given to the `grammar_parser` function.
 The implementation can be resonably similar across languages, we will use JavaScript here.